Spectrum Peer Mentoring

 We offer a solid program designer:

-Spectrum Mentoring pulls from over 1,000 hours of research and study into the field of autism, neurodiversity, and diversity and inclusion.
-The program designer is a neurodivergent (autism spectrum) herself, has worked for years as a manager responsible for employee well being, raised a son who is on the autism spectrum, and is a professional educator who holds a Master’s Degree in Education with a focus on curriculum development and adult training.
+Spectrum Mentoring pulls from 1,000s of hours of study in the field of autism, neurodiversity, and diversity and inclusion.
+The program designer is a neurodivergent (autism spectrum), has worked for years as a manager responsible for employee well being, raised a son who is on the autism spectrum, and is a professional educator who holds a Master’s Degree in Education.

 We have a philosophy we standby:

 We abide by Spectrum Suite’s mission to make quality resources affordable, available, and attainable.
 Mentors are ready to adapt and flexible to the client’s changing needs.
-A mentor might serve as an active listener, peer support, facilitator, teacher, advisor, life coach, or vocational coach.
 We believe in responding to our highest self, coming to the table with authenticity and vulnerability, and continually striving toward the self-betterment.

 Is mentoring like mental health therapy?